myxsan/netflix-clone/README.md

 # Netflix-Clone

-A responsive Netflix Website Clone made with html and css.
+A responsive Netflix website clone made with html and css.